Licencing and Qualification

 In 2018 the Czech Republic changed the rules somewhat and stated that there were four ways to be officially qualified as a guide.
 The first was the existing guide qualification scheme for which no English option is possible.
 Secondly they recognised a person with a University degree in Czech history.
 Thirdly, they recognised graduates of the Hotel Management vocational school as also being qualified.
 Finally, if you were already a professional guide in another country you can be accredited.

 The 2021 Changes to Rights

 In order to align with the EU “services” charter and to generally increase the quality of tour guide choice in 2021 the Czech Republic introduced a rights and competence system.
 This scheme identifies anybody who has the right to give guide services either by official qualification or by having a trade licence in the travel and tourism industry.
 This list is then divided into two parts.
-Those with the official qualification are termed as being “Second Degree”.
+Those with the official qualification or accreditation are termed as being “Second Degree”.
 Those without the official qualification are termed as being “First Degree”.

 Where Am I?

 Basically I’m self-taught when it comes to the city of Prague so I am a “First Degree” guide.
 This means that although I have extensive knowledge of the city gained through 25 years of living here I do not have an official qualification that proves my competence.
 The city has made it clear to consumers that there is a list of “qualified” guides but they also recognise that there are also high quality “unqualified” guides with years of experience so the consumer may choose for themselves.